Nosp1/Dnd/README.md

 ##### Selecting your skills.

 Each role has access to a different set of skills among which you can choose.
-To check which skill each role has available, check our wiki pages.
+To check which skill each role has available, check [our wiki page](https://github.com/Nosp1/Dnd/wiki/Roles).

 #### STEP 8: Choosing a background.

 StoryTeller supports backgrounds.
 At the moment, you can be an *Acolyte* or a *Criminal*.
-To find out the differences between these backgrounds, check our wiki pages.
+To find out the differences between these backgrounds, check [our wiki page](https://github.com/Nosp1/Dnd/wiki/Backgrounds).

 #### STEP 9: See a summary of your character.